thin-edge/thin-edge.io/docs/src/tutorials/connect-azure.md

 You may notice that the issuer of this certificate is the device itself.
 This is a self-signed certificate.
 The Thumbprint is the Sha1sum of the certificate.
-This is required for registering the device using the self-signed certificate on Azure.
+This is required for registering the a device using the self-signed certificate on Azure IoT Hub.
 To use a certificate signed by your Certificate Authority, see the reference guide of [`tedge cert`](../references/tedge-cert.md).

-## Register the device on Azure
+## Register the device on Azure IoT Hub

-For a device to be trusted by Azure, one needs to add the self-signed certificate thumbprint on to the Azure iothub portal.
+For a device to be trusted by Azure, one needs to add the self-signed certificate thumbprint to the Azure IoT Hub Portal.
-In the Azure iothub portal, navigate to "Explores/IoT Devices click on + New", this will open a new blade "Create a device".
+In the Azure IoT Hub Portal, navigate to "Explores/IoT Devices click on + New", this will open a new blade "Create a device".

-Here provide the configuration parameters that are required to create the device as described below
+Here provide the configuration parameters that are required to create the device as described below.
-   * Device ID: Should be same as the Subject of the certificate
+   * Device ID: Should be the same as the Subject of the certificate.
-   * Authentication type: Select "X.509 Self-Signed" option
+   * Authentication type: Select **X.509 Self-Signed** option.
-      * Provide the Primary Thumbprint that was displayed in [`tedge cert show`](connect-azure.md#Show certificate details)
+      * Provide the Primary Thumbprint that was displayed in [`tedge cert show`](connect-azure.md#Show certificate details).
-      * Use the same for the Secondary Thumbprint as well (Since we are using a single certificate)
+      * Use the same for the Secondary Thumbprint as well (Since we are using a single certificate).
-   * Set Connect this device to an IoT hub to "Enable"
+   * Set "Connect this device to an IoT Hub" to **Enable**.
-   * Then save the configuration
+   * Then save the configuration.
 Upon successfully saved the configuration a new device has been created on the IoT hub.
-The new device can be seen on the iot hub portal by navigating to "Explores/IoT Devices".
+The new device can be seen on the IoT Hub portal by navigating to "Explores/IoT Devices".

 More info about registering a device can be found [Here](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-authenticate-downstream-device?view=iotedge-2018-06)

 ## Configure the device
-To connect the device on to the Azure IoT Hub, one needs to set the Url/Hostname of the IoT Hub and the root certificate of the IoT Hub as below.
+To connect the device to the Azure IoT Hub, one needs to set the Url/Hostname of the IoT Hub and the root certificate of the IoT Hub as below.
 * `tedge config set azure.url your-iot-hub-name.azure-devices.net`.
    The Url/Hostname can be found in the Azure web portal, clicking on overview section of your IoT Hub.
 * `tedge config set azure.root.cert.path /etc/ssl/certs/Baltimore_CyberTrust_Root.pem`.
    This will set the root certificate path of the Azure IoT Hub.
-   In most of the Linux flavors this certificate will be present in /etc/ssl/certs.
+   In most of the Linux flavors, this certificate will be present in /etc/ssl/certs.
 If not found download it from [Here](https://cacerts.digicert.com/BaltimoreCyberTrustRoot.crt).

 ## Connect the device